hpi-swa-teaching/SqueakHistory/README.md

 Squeak History is a tool for Squeak programmers;
 It is a platform to parse and analyze all past versions of Squeak.

-The "versions" button is replaced and shows when the history is loaded ALL past versions.
+The "versions" button is replaced and shows all changes loaded from the Archive for the specified method.
-You can for example list all Top-Contributors.
+Furthermore it's possible to analyse the complete Archive.
 ##Warnings!!
 * Once you loaded the project, the code of the versions button is overwritten.
 * If a full archive is loaded the image can't be saved and opened again.
 Use